How to Cold Call: The Complete Guide for Sales Reps

 4. The Close

-The close of a cold call isn't signing a deal.
+Closing a cold call isn't signing a deal.
 It's getting a specific next step.
-According to Klenty's research, always propose a concrete time, never leave it open-ended.
+Per Klenty's research, always propose a concrete time and never leave it open-ended.

 Strong closes: